 Most extremely popular fad diets are extremely restrictive – not just in terms of how many (or should I say “few”) calories you are allowed to consume, but also with regards to which food groups you can choose from.
 For instance, we have all heard of the “fat free” or “no carb” diets.
 But these restrictive diets are all extremely unhealthy, and are doomed to fail from the start!
 For starters, while starving your body on a 1000-calorie/day diet might make you lose weight (at least initially, until your body gives up on you), these “starvation” diets will only make your body fatter (and extremely tired/cranky) in the long run...

-In the previous article I gave you a great ab workout for women in order to get those core muscle in shape.
-Now that you have that working for you, you’re gonna need to burn off some fat so you and everybody you want to impress can see them.
+In a previous article I gave you a great ab workout for women in order to get those core muscle in shape.
+Now that you have that working for you, you're gonna need to burn off some fat so you and everybody you want to impress can see them.

 Read on to learn four simple changes you can make immediately to start burning more fat and get that flat belly you want.

 In this article you are going to learn how to eat to keep those college pounds off...and maybe finish your semester lighter than when you started!

 Imagine coming home for Christmas break in the best shape of your life!

 On average, very few women at the gym actually understand how to work out.
 For some reason, people have been lying to women, telling us that lots of cardio and more dieting are the keys to success in the battle against fat-loss.
 I did a survey this past Spring that confirmed this: about 95% of the women I spoke with had never lifted with free weights, and spent most of their time on the eliptical or treadmill machines.
 Even more shocking to me was that about 80 percent of the women hadn’t eaten anything within the past 3.5 hours of exercising (or more – one young woman running on the treadmill hadn’t eaten for nearly 7 hours!)
 EEK!